Tugi-Ngunjiri/Code-Challenge1-Phase-3/Readme.md

 ## Deliverables

-- Create  Classes and their respective methods.
+-Create  Classes and their respective methods.
 <br>
 - Set up your application so that it runs from a configured run file.
 <br>